yuvraj24/react-native-stories-view/README.md

 #### Basic Usage

 This simply display's only the Progress Bar & the Story view images without any header or footer view.
-The container can be given style by providing 'containerStyle' props.
+The container can be given style by providing `containerStyle` props.

 ```js
 import { StoryContainer } from 'react-native-stories-view';